GuilhermeRossato/remote-function-call/README.md

 "int receive_many_text(char *, char*, char    *, char*)"; // Receives many char* parameters, and as you can see spaces are ignored.
 ```

-This is where you give the name of the exposed function, you can even change it to a one-letter function to re-route a function name if you want to.
+This is also where you give the name of the exposed function since an exposed function can have a different internal name.

-Then, the `function_pointer` parameter is just the pointer to the function you want the exposed function to be associated with
+The second parameter, `function_pointer`, is the pointer to the function you want the exposed function to be associated with.

-The following example is a commented example broken into parts for clarity:
+The following example is broken into parts for clarity:

 ```c
 // We want to expose this function